lewis-blake/tyre-estimation-vehicle-sim/README.md

 # Tyre estimation — vehicle simulator

-This repo is just the 7-DOF vehicle simulator I split out from a larger tyre-parameter project.
-There is no estimator, MPC stack, or TTC fitting code here — only the sim plus shared configs and the tyre model bits the sim imports.
+This repo is the 7-DOF vehicle simulator I split out from a larger tyre-parameter project.

-If you want the full framework, that lives in the parent project this was extracted from.

 ## Setup